 Get started with Power BI Q&A

 Sometimes the fastest way to get an answer from your data is to ask a question using natural language.
-In this quickstart we'll look at 2 different ways of creating the same visualization: first, building it in a report and, second, asking a question with Q&A. We'll use Power BI service, but the process is almost identical using Power BI Desktop.
+In this quickstart we'll look at two different ways of creating the same visualization: first, building it in a report and, second, asking a question with Q&A. We'll use Power BI service, but the process is almost identical using Power BI Desktop.

 To follow along, you must use a report that you can edit, so we'll use one of the samples available with Power BI.